Stellos

 Static rates leave money on the table.
 A spot worth CHF 4/hour at 10:00 on a Tuesday is worth CHF 8 at 19:00 on a Friday with an event at the venue next door.
 Dynamic pricing adjusts the rate based on real-time demand, day-of-week, time-of-day, and external signals (events, weather, public transport disruptions).

 Conservative Swiss benchmarks show a 10 % revenue lift from dynamic pricing on existing short-term inventory.
-Aggressive implementations (hotels, event venues) hit 18–25 %.
+Aggressive implementations (hotels, event venues) hit 18 to 25 %.

 Pricing uplift = Short-term revenue × 0.10